foundgen-bio/iccv2025/_pages/home.md

 <!-- Welcome to ICCV 2025 Workshop on Foundation and Generative Models in Biometrics! -->

-# ICCV 2025 Workshop on Foundation and Generative Models in Biometrics
 Oct 19/20, 2025, Honolulu, Hawai'i

 ## Introduction